 If you sent an email note, don't paste it into your word processor and click print.
 Unfortunately, the content of the physical thank you and the electronic thank you must be different.
 The difference doesn't need to be dramatic, but it needs to be real.

-Assume that, like emailed thank yous, the physical notes will be shared and compared, too.
+Assume that, like emailed thank you notes, the physical notes will be shared and compared, too.
 So, sending the same note to each person is not a good idea!
 You'll look lazy and a bit cheesy -- not a good impression to give.

 Be sure that you are spelling each person's name correctly.
 I've met so many people with names spelled differently -- Jenifer (vs. Jennifer) and Jon (vs. John).

 Be sure to put Mary Smith's thank you into the envelope addressed to Mary Smith, not into the envelope addressed to Bill Jones.

 Worst case, if your card isn't deliverable, you will know when the Post Office returns it to you.

 Use these as samples as guides.
 Customize them to your own situation.